 Keep a pair of shoes (preferably slip-on) next to the bed and leave jackets somewhere you can grab them easily if it’s cold or wet outside.
 Even if there is no glass or anything to worry about, no one likes a stubbed toe and the ground outside will probably tough on bare or stockinged feet, so shoes are a must.
 Even if it’s a false alarm, gravel, mud, damp ground, snow, and oil-slicked puddles are common and would suck to step in/on.

-TIP- If you are planning on traveling, you would love to read about how to survive a family road trip!
+TIP: If you are planning on traveling, you would love to read about how to survive a family road trip!

 The most important thing to keep in mind is that if your child is in school, even preschool, they will have had emergency drills.
-Adults remember the fire drills of their own youth, but your kids will have other drills (earthquake, tornado, etc.) based on where you live.
+Adults remember the fire drills of their own youth, but your kids may have had other drills (earthquake, tornado, etc.) based on where you live.
 Doing your own mini-drill at the hotel will not freak them out.
 It might make them think you are weird, but that will probably happen anyway.

 How do you do a mini-drill?
-Simple: Have everyone put their shoes on, grab their coat and anything else they need, and head down the steps to whatever spot you decide is a good emergency meeting.
+Simple.
+Have everyone put their shoes on, grab their coat and anything else they need, and head down the steps to whatever spot you decide is a good emergency meeting.
 Ideally, you can do this when you are about to head out for dinner, tourism, or whatever else you were already planning on doing so you can just keep going.
-As an adult, make sure you remember the car keys, mom’s purse, and dad’s wallet.
+As an adult, make sure you remember the car keys, purse, and wallet.
 In a real emergency, you won’t want to be without those.
 If you aren’t going out again, then the mini-drill is just a little extra walking around.

 Most of us have been in a hotel when the alarm went off because someone burnt toast.
 This happened to us when our eldest was five.
 I can still remember his determination to drag us out the instant it started.
 We barely got our shoes on before he was opening the door to rush out.
 I didn’t even manage to grab my wedding ring before racing after him, although I did get a room key card and the shoes I had near the door.
 If the shoes and keycard hadn’t been easy to grab as I raced to the door, we could’ve been locked out.
 It could just easily have been my husband or me that freaked and raced out if there was an actual fire.